How I recovered from losing my cat (recovering from pet loss)

 When my mom saw the Frida art pictured below, she said it looked like me. (im editing this and it’s so funny that i mentioned how my mom thought it looked like me but im dark as hell lol – but i agree since i carry my cats and act silly it can look like me in a way. yeah… i know im not white lol)

-12. Celebrate your pet’s life by doing what you always wanted to do with them.
+12. celebrate their life by doing what you wanted to do

 I guess this might not work if you don’t get another pet.
 This might not be helpful if you didn’t plan anything with them either lol

 For me, I planned on living in a tiny home with Gati and taking her out for a walk or on an adventure.
 I still want to live in a small house, but I’ll have her with me in a different way.
 I’m always really happy with my life now because I know I’ll help the lives of many cats, that’s what I’m doing to celebrate Gati.
 I’m still doing the things I wanted to do with her!
 Have your pet’s live on in your life!

 13. help those that cannot help themselves